 TTY: (940) 369-8652

-The fastest way to meet with the attorney is to come to our Open Legal Clinic on Wednesdays.
-Open Legal Clinic hours are from 8:30 a.m. to 12:00 p.m., and then from 1:00 p.m. to 3:30 p.m. every Wednesday.
+The fastest way to meet with an attorney is to come to our Open Legal Clinic on Wednesdays.
+Open Legal Clinic hours are from 8:30 a.m. to 12:00 p.m. and from 1:00 p.m. to 3:30 p.m. every Wednesday.
 No need to schedule an appointment - just stop by!

 Upcoming Clinic Time Modifications, Clinic Cancelations and Office Closures

-- No upcoming modifications or cancellations at this time.
+- No changes to office hours or clinic hours at this time.

 Open Legal Clinic hours can sometimes change with little notice.
 We recommend calling the office on the day that you plan to stop by for the clinic if you are traveling a far distance.

 If you cannot make it to the open legal clinic due to class or work, an appointment can be scheduled instead.
 Please note that the wait for non-open legal clinic appointments can sometimes be a week or longer.
 Please call the office at 940.565.2614 if you wish to schedule an appointment.

 If you need immediate assistance, we suggest contacting the Lawyer Referral Information Service for the State Bar of Texas.
 Through this service, you can receive a 30 minute consultation for just $20.00.
 If you and the attorney agree to keep working after the first 30 minutes, their rates will apply.
 You can reach this service by calling 800.252.9690 or you can get a referral online by visiting www.texasbar.com/LRIS.